FindMySchool LogoFindMySchool

 Yes.
 The college operates a dedicated bus network covering Bristol, Clevedon, Portishead, and Bridgwater.
 There is a charge for the bus pass, though financial support is available.

 Yes.
-The Sixth Form Centre at Loxton Campus offers a wide range of A-level subjects, creating a distinct academic hub separate from the general further education provision.
+The Sixth Form Centre at Loxton Campus includes A-level subjects, creating a distinct academic hub separate from the general further education provision.

 No. Tuition is free for UK students aged 16 to 18.
 You may need to pay for transport and specific course equipment, but bursaries are available for eligible families.